-I met Robin and Lynn on Twitter, where they offered to we choice send me early samples of some of the products they were formulating for their new skincare business.
+I met Robin and Lynn on Twitter, where they offered to send me early samples of some of the products they were formulating for their new skincare business.
 While some of the products were definitely not yet ready for ‘prime time’, I loved their Frankincense Restoring Serum, and I made a mental note to check into their line again as it progressed.
-Robin and Lynn together have twenty years of viagra soft tabs herbal, natural health, midwifery, and beauty business experience between them, so when I found out they were coming to NYC and giving an herbal workshop, I knew I had to go.
+Robin and Lynn together have twenty years of herbal, natural health, midwifery, and beauty business experience between them, so when I found out they were coming to NYC and giving an herbal workshop, I knew I had to go.

 I joined about a dozen other natural beauty enthusiasts at Brooklyn Winery, where a special Rosé Cabernet cocktail and hors d’oevres were waiting for us in the upstairs room.
 We drank some wine, met a few new friends, and got ready for our new adventure.
 Herbal ingredients were laid out along the tables, teasing us with their mysteries:

 Robin and Lynn have a lot to say about using plants for beauty.
 Their belief is that using whole plants wherever possible gives the most benefit.
 While we may know one or a few “active constituents” in a plant, there may be many more we haven’t yet discovered, and if a plant is traditionally used for a purpose, there may be other parts of the plant that make it more effective – or safer.
 This orientation defines their product line and their herbal work, as well as class we were taking.